 Violent crime and weak judicial institutions remain serious challenges.
-Corruption, impunity, worker rights, protection of intellectual property, food security, education and deep socio-economic divisions continue to be other key challenges for the government.
-On January 11, 2008, Guatemala and the United Nations established the joint International Commission against Impunity in Guatemala (CICIG).
-CICIG is charged with helping Guatemala to investigate and prosecute organized crime.
+Corruption, impunity, labor rights, protection of intellectual property, food security, education and deep socio-economic divisions continue to be other key challenges for the government.

 The signing of the Dominican Republic-Central America-United States Free Trade Agreement (CAFTA-DR) by the United States and Costa Rica, the Dominican Republic, El Salvador, Guatemala, Honduras and Nicaragua on August 5, 2004, represented a giant step toward greater economic integration between the U.S. and these Central American and Caribbean nations.

-Under CAFTA-DR, about 89 percent of U.S. agricultural exports now enter Guatemala duty-free.
+Under CAFTA-DR, about 90 percent of U.S. agricultural exports now enter Guatemala duty-free.
 Guatemala will eliminate its remaining tariffs on nearly all agricultural products by 2020 (2023 for rice and chicken leg quarters and 2025 for dairy products).
 For the most sensitive products, tariff rate quotas will permit some immediate duty-free access for specified quantities during the tariff phase-out period, with the duty-free amount expanding during that period.
-Guatemala will liberalize trade in white corn through expansion of a Tariff Rate Quota, rather than by tariff reductions.
+Guatemala will liberalize trade in white corn through expansion of a TRQ, rather than by tariff reductions.

 The Guatemalan market is competitive.
 Guatemalan businesspeople are price-sensitive and expect good after-sales service and support.
 They are accustomed to doing business with U.S. firms and many Guatemalans travel regularly to the United States and speak English.

 The Guatemalan economy expanded rapidly over several years, until the global recession in 2009.
-According to Banguat, in 2011 real GDP grew by 3.8 percent and inflation was estimated at 6.2 percent.
+According to Banguat, in 2013 real GDP grew by 3.7 percent and inflation was estimated at 4.39 percent.
 Remittances, almost entirely from the U.S., are an important source of foreign income.
-In 2011, Guatemalans living in the United States sent an estimated USD4.37 billion in remittances, a 6.1 percent increase over the previous year, which accounted for approximately 9.35 percent of GDP in 2011.
+In 2012, Guatemalans living in the United States sent an estimated USD4.8 billion in remittances, which accounts for approximately 10 percent of GDP in 2012.

-If the government continues to work toward economic reform, including incorporating more of its citizenry in the economy, maintaining free trade and liberal markets, as well as providing personal and investment security, U.S. companies can expect a growing market in Guatemala.
+If the government continues to work toward economic reform, including incorporating more of its citizenry in the economy (it is estimated that 600,000 of Guatemala’s nearly 14 million citizens pay taxes), maintaining free trade and liberal markets, as well as providing personal and investment security, U.S. companies can expect a growing market in Guatemala.
 The reality in Central America and in Guatemala today is that there are challenges: corruption, weak judicial institutions, security issues, poverty, and low education levels top the list.
 However, there is also relative stability, real market opportunities and substantial U.S. exports in a dynamic market that is close to the U.S. and growing.
-Regional integration and CAFTA-DR will spur investment, growth, trade, and increased market opportunities for U.S. firms.
+Regional integration and CAFTA-DR have spurred investment, growth, trade, and increased market opportunities for U.S. firms.